-We tested and compared what we consider to be the best 140mm radiator fans currently available in the market.
+We tested and compared many different radiator fans currently available in the market.

 We considered all factors to come up with what we believe to be the best all-round solution according to the important criteria, and a wide variety of needs.